-Those who seek to justify or palliate their acquiesdence in the rule of a Black Republican dynasty over these States on the weak pretext of waiting for an evert act of outrage and oppression, would do well to lead and consider the following array of overt acts of aggression against the South, which Governor Wise has so forcibly grouped in one of his recent speeches: After rehearsing a history of the rise and progress of slavery agitation, Governor Wise proceeds:
+the seek to justify or palliate their acquiesthe rule of a Black Republican dynasty over States on the weak pretext of waiting for an at of outrage and oppression, would do well to and and consider the following array of overt acts of ion against the South, which Governor Wise soforcibly grouped in one of his recent speeches: After rehearing a his ory of the rise and progress I slavery agitation, Governor Wise proceeds:

-0 0 0 0 0 0 0 This makes the triumph of what is called Black Republicanism certainly probable in the next thirty days.
-And we need not to be informed what Black Republicanism is.
-It is the very demon of national dispord.
-It is death to the slave States or to the confederacy of all States.
-It obtained its own compromise in the Constitution to continue the importation of slaves, and now sets up a law higher than the Constitution to abolish property in slaves which it sold to us its neighbors.
+0 6 6 0 0 0 This makes the triumph of what is called Black picanism certainly probable in the next thirty and we need not to be informed what Black canisin is.
+It is the very demon of national It is death to the slave States or to the conderey of all States.

-In 1819-'20 it deprived us of equal settlement in more than half the Territory acquired from France.
-It seized upon Texas north 36 deg.
-30 min., and garved out of Texas 44,000 square miles of slave ternitory south 36 deg.
+dained its own compromise in the Constitution to collinue the importation of slaves, and now sets ap a law higher than the Constitution to abolish property it slaves which it sold to us its neighbors.
+In 1819-20 it deprived us of equal settlement in nore man half the Territory acquired from France.
+It spized upon Texas north 36 deg.
+30 min., and carved out of Texas 44,000 square miles of slave territory south 36 deg.
 30 min.